 - Remove diseased leaves as soon as possible.
 I tend to get diseases that work their way from the bottom of the plant up.
 As I noted above, removing the lower leaves prevents rain from splashing the fungal spores up onto the higher leaves.
 In order to prevent my clippers from spreading the disease from plant to plant, I spray them with Lysol before moving on to the next plant.
 I used to use rubbing alcohol because a bleach solution is corrosive to tools and requires a ten-minute soak to be effective.
 Then I found a study which showed that Lysol is more effective than alcohol.

 - Spray the plants with an organic fungicide with copper in it, such as Bonide, or with Bacillus subtilis in it.
 I prefer the latter and have had the best success with a Bayer product called Serenade, which is apparently no longer available.
 Next time I will try Monterey Complete Disease Control or Grower’s Ally Fungicide.
 Again, I tend to put this off until I see the disease beginning each year, so I’m writing this post as a reminder to myself as well as instructions for you.
 It would be better to start soon after I set the plants out since I know my garden is susceptible.

 - Clean up!
 Clean up!
 Clean up!
 Remove the plants and as much of their debris as possible at the end of the season.
 Turn over the soil and try to bury anything left.
-We always add composted manure to the raised beds and mix it in with a shovel.
+We always add composted manure to the raised beds.
 Clean and disinfect the cages and other staking tools.
-I’ve always been careful to wash the Tomato Craters, and I’ve tried leaving the cages outdoors in sunlight and rain to sanitize them.
-This year I will try spraying or wiping them down with Lysol, too.
+I’ve always been careful to wash the Tomato Craters, and I usually leave the cages outdoors in sunlight and rain to sanitize them.
+Sometimes I spray or wipe them down with Lysol, too.